Author: Inge Patsch

 • Potential oversimplification – The visual model can be seen as too basic to capture economic complexities.

-• Lack of practical tools – Offers no concrete policy roadmap or prioritized action steps for implementation.
+• Lack of practical tools – Some authors criticize that it offers no concrete policy roadmap or prioritized action steps for implementation.

 • Western-centric perspective – Critics (e.g., Gudynas, 2012) argue that the model reflects predominantly Western thinking, which may limit its applicability in diverse global contexts.